Cole Hocker: 2023

-2024: Olympic 1500 Meter Champion
+2024: Olympic 1500 meter champion

-Hocker wins the 1500 m race at the 2024 USA Indoor Track and Field Championships.

 In February, Hocker ran 8:05.70 in the indoor 2-mile at the Millrose Games in New York City.
 He finished third behind compatriot Grant Fisher, who broke the American record in the event, and Scotsman Josh Kerr, who broke the world record.
 Hocker's time was also under the previous American record of 8:07.41 held by Galen Rupp.
 In the same month, Hocker won a national title in the 1500 m at the 2024 USA Indoor Track and Field Championships, setting a meeting record in 3:37.51.
 In March, he won a silver medal for the United States in the 1500 m at the 2024 World Athletics Indoor Championships in Glasgow, his first finish on the podium at a global competition.
 In May, Hocker achieved the Olympic qualifying standard in the 5000 m by running a personal best of 12:58.82 at the Los Angeles Grand Prix.

 In the final of the 1500 m at the 2024 Olympic Trials, Hocker took the lead from Yared Nuguse in the final 250 meters to win in a meet record and personal best of 3:30.59.
 In doing so, the 23-year-old qualified for his second Olympic Games.
 At the 2024 Summer Olympics in Paris, on August 6, Hocker won the 1500 meter gold medal with a new Olympic record and North American area record of 3:27.65, almost 3 seconds better than his previous personal best, overcoming the favorites Josh Kerr, Jakob Ingebrigtsen, and Yared Nuguse.
 Hocker's time placed him then as the seventh fastest 1500 meter runner in history.
-The race was highly anticipated given Ingebrigtsen's rivalry with Kerr, with World Athletics President and former middle distance runner Sebastian Coe labeling it a "race for the ages".
+The race was highly anticipated given Ingebrigtsen's rivalry with Kerr, with World Athletics President and former middle-distance runner Sebastian Coe labeling it a "race for the ages".
 Ingebrigtsen led at a fast pace for most of the race but was passed by Kerr in the final straightaway.
 Ingebrigtsen ended up moving outwards, giving Hocker, who is famous for his finishing kick, an opening on the inside to pass Ingebrigtsen and Kerr to win gold.
 Hocker's victory gave the United States their first gold medal in the event since 2016, when Matthew Centrowitz Jr. won at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 It was the first time since 1912 that two Americans finished on the podium, with Nuguse securing the bronze medal.

 Hocker (7th position) competing in the 2024 Olympic 1500 meter final in Paris.